Absolute continuity of degenerate elliptic measure: Introduction

 Recall that $\BMO_1$ domains in $\ree$ are domains whose boundaries are given locally in some $\mathscr{C}^{\infty}$ coordinate system as the graph of a function $\phi$ with $\nabla \phi \in \BMO$ (cf. \cite[Definition 2.6]{JK}).
-As observed in \cite{JK}, Lipsctitz domains are a subclass of $\BMO_1$ domains, which turn out to be a subclass of NTA domains (cf. Definition \ref{def:NTA}).
+As observed in \cite{JK}, Lipschitz domains are a subclass of $\BMO_1$ domains, which turn out to be a subclass of NTA domains (cf. Definition \ref{def:NTA}).

 It was proved that the harmonic measure $\w$ belongs to $A_{\infty}(\sigma)$ in Lipschitz domains by \cite{D77, D79}, and in $\BMO_1$ domains by \cite[Theorem 10.1]{JK}.
 Thus, in both scenarios, thanks to Theorem \ref{thm:CAD}, it yields properties \eqref{list-Lp}--\eqref{list-BMO} for the Laplacian.
-On the other hand, we recover the results in Lipschitz domains \cite{DKP} and in 1-sided CAD \cite{Zhao} for the second order divergence form elliptic operators $L$, which established the equivalence between $\w_L \in A_{\infty}(\sigma)$ and the $\BMO$-solvability of $L$.
+On the other hand, we recover the results in Lipschitz domains \cite{DKP} for the second order divergence form elliptic operators $L$, which established the equivalence between $\w_L \in A_{\infty}(\sigma)$ and the $\BMO$-solvability of $L$.